 This exploitation illustrates well how, while one avenue for hacking can be closed off, determined hijackers can still find a way around the new obstacles.
 At the time of the Blackhat submission, it was possible to place the secure monitor code in unprivileged memory.
 More recent versions of Kinibi contain a blacklist of addresses that should not be mapped, closing this off.
 However, the authors found this could be circumvented by erasing all the addresses of the blacklist.
 This gave the team the possibility to modify a SMC handler and gain code execution in monitor mode.

 The notion of the security of TEEs has been an important one underpinning much of the secure growth in many mobile computing solutions, from payments to DRM.
 However, as our paper shows, there are a growing number of vulnerabilities that can be exploited to lead to the compromise of the Trusted OS.
 This in turn can lead, for example, to surrendering access to the assets of the DRM to third parties and compromising the TEE.

 Side-channel vulnerabilities and bugs based on speculative execution, such as Meltdown and Spectre, only serve to exacerbate the problem.

-Our headline recommendation, therefore, is not to rely solely on TEEs, but to consider solutions using hardware resources such as keyladders and dedicated secure processors to handle the most critical secrets and decisions in addition to the TEE.
+Our headline recommendation, therefore, when it comes to the question how to solve piracy, is not to rely solely on TEEs, but to consider solutions using hardware resources such as keyladders and dedicated secure processors to handle the most critical secrets and decisions in addition to the TEE.